-The next step is to assemble the four side panels on the bottom base following the detail scale and locations in the ideal CAD model.
-The method of assembly is the same, using the hand drill to drill three flat-head wood screws through the bottom base to each panel.
-However, it is hard to assemble the panels exactly perpendicular to the bottom base.
-A simple triangle ruler was used to verify that the angle between the panel and the bottom base is as perpendicular as possible.
+The next step was to fasten the four side panels to the base panel in regards to the CAD model.
+The method of assembly is the same, use the hand drill to drill three flat-head wood screws through the base panel to each side panel.
+However, it is difficult to fasten the panels exactly perpendicular to the base panel.
+A standard triangular ruler was used to verify that the angle between the side panels and the base panel were as perpendicular and flush as possible.

-Finally, the same method is used to assemble the covers and the tops base.
-Because of the problem, which occurs during the assembling of the side panels, the edge of the side panels cannot exactly match the top base.
-Because of this, it has the potential to seriously affect the proper function of the powder platform and the printing platform.
-Therefore, it is necessary to input force by hand to place and drill screws to fix them.
+Finally, the same method was used to assemble top panel.
+Because of a problem that occurred during the assembling of the side panels, the edge of the side panels were not flush the top panel.
+Because of this, it had the potential to seriously affect the proper function of the powder source platform and the powder print platform.
+Therefore, it was necessary to input force by hand to place and drill screws to fix them.

 Excess Powder Removal System

-The design of the excess powder removal subsystem is for collecting the extra powder to be reused.
-This design mainly includes two parts, the excess powder funnel and cup (shown in Figure 18).
-The designs are based on the volume in the gap of the excess powder.
-Furthermore, the excess powder funnel is used to guide the falling extra powder to the center, and then to the excess powder cup.
+The excess powder removal system was designed to trap and collect excess distributed powder such that it may be reused.
+This design includes two parts, the excess powder funnel and cup (shown in Figure 18).
+The designs were based on the space within the excess powder chute.
+The excess powder funnel is used to guide the falling extra powder through the center and into the excess powder cup.